 When we provide you with a recommendation, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the recommendations and investment advice, we provide you.
+You should understand and ask us about these conflicts because they can affect the recommendations and investment advice we provide you.
 Here are some examples to help you understand what this means.

 - Financial Affiliations: The Firm maintains common ownership with several affiliated entities, including but not limited to PAI, and shares certain supervised persons.
 These affiliations may present an incentive since the related persons can recommend the services of the Firm, we can receive research and reporting services from them.
-Shared supervised persons receive additional compensation, and spend time and effort towards business conducted through affiliated entities.
 Our employees and their family members may recommend or invest in securities recommended to you or in which our related persons or affiliate, directly or indirectly, has a position or material financial interest.
 Such transactions can include trading in securities in a manner that may be inconsistent with the advice/recommendation given to you. - Commissions, Rebates and/or Trailer Fees: PSF and its financial professionals may be compensated directly by customers and indirectly from investments made by customers.
 When customers pay, PSF typically gets paid an upfront commission or sales load at the time of the transaction, in some cases as deferred sales charge, therefore the firm gets paid more the more transactions a customer makes.
-When PSF is paid indirectly from the investments made by customers, it receives an ongoing compensation, typically called trail payment, for as long a customer holds an investment.
-Certain products, such as mutual funds, include continuing payments to us, known as "trails," creating incentive to recommend investment products that include trails or provide additional compensation. - Trading: PAI can choose to utilize PSF as an introducing broker-dealer for certain equity and fixed income trades.
+When PSF is paid indirectly from the investments made by customers, it receives an ongoing compensation, typically called trailer payment, for as long a customer holds an investment.
+Certain products, such as mutual funds, include continuing payments to us, known as "trailers," creating incentive to recommend investment products that include trailers or provide additional compensation. - Trading: PAI can choose to utilize PSF as an introducing broker-dealer for certain equity and fixed income trades.
 PSF assesses PAI's advisory accounts a flat "execution commissions"/brokerage commission related to cost of executing advisory transactions on behalf of PAI's clients.
 The commissions and fees are maintained by PSF, which also indirectly benefits the owners of PAI since both entities are under common ownership.

 We have policies and procedures to monitor the potential conflicts disclosed above, which will be disclosed to you in the event they should occur.
-We render only disinterested and impartial advice to clients, and we are responsible for recommending investments based on your financial profile and objectives.
+We render only impartial advice to clients, and we are responsible for recommending investments based on your financial profile and objectives.